lttng — LTTng 2 tracer control command-line tool

 The following commands also have their own

-Create a tracing session.
+Create a recording session.

-Load tracing session configurations.
+Load recording session configurations.

-Save tracing session configurations.
+Save recording session configurations.

-Set current tracing session.
+Set the current recording session.

 Set to 1 to abort the process after the first error is encountered.